Tuberculosis Treatment Pathway (NTEP)

 The aDSM monitoring schedule will be generated based on the prescribed regimen once you synthesise the pathway from the Clinical Pathway tab.

-Architectural Rationale The BPaL / BPaLM Paradigm Shift
+Architectural Rationale The BPaL / BPaLM Shift

 NTEP strictly prioritises shorter all-oral regimens (BPaLM for MDR, BPaL for Pre-XDR).
 However, BPaLM/BPaL are strictly contraindicated in patients below 14 years or those with severe EPTB.
-The engine forcefully reroutes these phenotypes to the 18 to 20 month Longer Oral Regimen.
+The engine reroutes these phenotypes to the 18 to 20 month Longer Oral Regimen.

-Dietary Bioavailability Traps
+Dietary Bioavailability Cautions

 Drug absorption is highly variable based on gastric contents.
 Rifampicin Cmax is severely blunted by food, risking acquired resistance.
 Conversely, Bedaquiline absorption increases nearly two-fold when administered with a high-fat meal.
 This module dictates specific food timing instructions for every drug to prevent therapeutic failure.